-A majority of in-depth citizen participation and consultation occurred during the development of the 5-Year Plan (2020-2024).
+Also taken into consideration for the 2023 Annual Action Plan was the in-depth citizen participation and consultation that took place during the creation of the Consolidated 2020-2024 Plan.
 Citizens were engaged in the planning by means of a community survey that was prepared and administered by the City.
 The purpose of the survey was to have citizens identify the most important housing and non-housing community development needs in Moorhead and gain insight into fair housing.
 See Appendices for survey.
 The survey results were compared alongside notes taken during conversations with local service providers/agencies (consultations) and statistical data provided by agencies or the US Census Bureau.
 The survey was ultimately used to illustrate correlations among citizens, service providers, agencies, and available data.
-335 people participated in the development of the 5-Year Plan.
+335 people participated in the development of the Plan.